 - Select Allow and click OK.

 Close Steam completely.
 You’re probably wondering: How do I close Steam client?
 You can do that from Task Manager if you want.
 Just press Ctrl + Alt + Delete to open the Windows Security, then select Task Manager.

 - Go to the Shortcut tab and in Target field add -tcp after the quotes.

-- When Registry Editor opens, in the left pane navigate to the HKEY_CURRENT_USERSoftwareValveSteam key.
+- When Registry Editor opens, in the left pane navigate to the following path:

 - In the right pane double click the AlreadyRetriedOfflineMode DWORD to open its properties.